 Aust. soil classification

 Haplic, mesotrophic brown Ferrosol

-Improved pasture predominantly consisting of phalaris, cocksfoot and clover (both subterranean
+Natives are encouraged on top of an improved pasture predominantly consisting of phalaris, cocksfoot and clover (both subterranean and white clover).

 Paddock has had a strong fertilizer history receiving annual applications of single superphosphate.
 Molybdenum was last applied in 2012.
 Superphosphate last applied in 2016.